 Funded by / Ownership

 Focus on the Family is a 501(c)(3) nonprofit, which prevents them from advocating for political candidates.
-However, they are active politically as they have affiliated groups which can donate to political candidates such as Family Policy Alliance, though the two groups are legally separate.
-This group allows money to be donated to candidates who have been 100% Republican.
+However, they are active politically as they have affiliated groups that can donate to political candidates, such as Family Policy Alliance, though the two groups are legally separate.
+This group allows money to be donated to candidates who have been 100%, Republican.
 Revenue is derived through donations.

 Analysis / Bias